dhis2/developer-portal/docs/guides/general-plugin-guide.md

 The plugin itself is responsible only for rendering UI and reacting to prop changes.
 It should not make assumptions about routing, user navigation, or surrounding layout.

-Under the hood, the host app uses the `Plugin` component from `@dhis2/app-runtime` to dynamically load the plugin bundle and mount the exported plugin component.
+Under the hood, the host app uses the `Plugin` component from `@dhis2/app-runtime` to dynamically load the plugin bundle and mount the exported component.

 You do not manually instantiate plugins in code.
 Instead, you: